Indoor Air Quality Monitor

 Breathing clean air indoors isn’t just a comfort—it’s essential to overall well-being.

 The monitor collects IAQ data continuously, stores it in 1-minute intervals, and sends that data to the AirAdvice servers via its built-in land line modem.
-When not connected, the monitor can store data for up to 14 days.

 We look forward to helping you improve your indoor environment and overall well-being!